A Biography of Percy France

 He played the way he spoke, which was heartfelt and soulful.
 He was warm and soulful and emotional.
 He was philosophical in a very warm and human sense.
 He wasn't overly spiritual or religious but he was very, very, very soulful and straightforward.
 And he could kind of convert you to whatever he was trying to impart to you just by saying it, or by playing it.

-Phil Schaap is a National Endowment for the Arts Jazz Master and has broadcast jazz
+Phil Schaap was a National Endowment for the Arts Jazz Master (2021) and broadcast jazz

 on WKCR for over 50 years.